atman-33/mcp-terminal-runner/README.md

 ### Available Tools

 #### `execute_command`
 Execute a shell command.
-Note: This tool is for non-interactive, short-lived commands.
-For interactive or long-running processes, use `start_command` instead.
+Note: This tool is for non-interactive, short-lived commands only.
+Interactive commands are not supported.

 - **Input**:
   - `command` (string): The shell command to execute.